Decomposition of convex high dimensional aggregative stochasticcontrol problems: Introduction

-The considered problem belongs to the class of stochastic control: looking for strategies minimizing the expectation of an objective function under specific constraints.
-One of the main approaches proposed in the literature to tackle this problem is to use random trees: this consists in replacing the almost sure constraints, induced by non-anticipativity, by a finite number of constraints to get a finite set of scenarios (see. \cite{higle2013stochastic} and \cite{ruszczynski2003stochastic}).
-Once the tree structure is built, the problem is solved by different decomposition methods such as scenario decomposition \cite{rockafellar1991scenarios} or dynamic splitting \cite{salinger1997splitting}.
-The main objective of the scenario method is reducing the problem to an approximated deterministic one.
-The paper focuses on high dimensional noise problems with large number of time steps, for which this approach is not feasible.
-The idea of reducing a single high dimensional problem to a large number with low dimension has been widely studied in the deterministic case.
-In deterministic and stochastic problems a possibility is to use time decomposition thanks to the Dynamic Programming Principle \cite{bertsekas2004stochastic} taking advantage of Markov property of the system.
-However, this method requires a specific time structure of the cost function and fails when applied to problems for which the state space dimension is greater than five.
-One can deal with the curse of dimensionality, under continuous linear-convex assumptions, by using the Stochastic Dual Dynamic Programming algorithm (SDDP) \cite{pereira1991multi} to get upper and lower bounds of the value function, using polyhedral approximations.
-Though the almost-sure convergence of a broad class of SDDP algorithms has been proved \cite{philpott2008convergence}, there is no guarantee on the speed of the convergence and there is no good stopping test.
-In \cite{pacaud2018decentralized}, a stopping criteria based on a dual version of SDDP, which gives a deterministic upper-bound for the primal problem, is proposed.
-SDDP is well-adapted for medium sized population problems ($n\leq 30$), whereas it fails for problems with magnitude similar to one of the present paper ($n>1000$).
-It is natural for this type of high dimensional problem to investigate decomposition techniques in the spirit of the Dual Approximation Dynamic Programming (DADP).
-DADP has been developed in PhD theses (see \cite{girardeau2010solving}, \cite{leclere2014contributions}).
+The idea of reducing a single high-dimensional problem to a large number of smaller problems with lower dimension has been widely studied in the deterministic case.
+In deterministic and stochastic problems there is the possibility of using time decomposition thanks to the Dynamic Programming Principle \cite{bertsekas2004stochastic}, taking advantage of the Markov property of the system.
+However, this method requires a specific time structure of the cost function and is not suitable for problems with high-dimensional state spaces.
+Under continuous linear-convex assumptions, one can deal with the curse of dimensionality by using the Stochastic Dual Dynamic Programming algorithm (SDDP) \cite{pereira1991multi} to get upper and lower bounds of the value function, using polyhedral approximations.
+The almost-sure convergence of a broad class of SDDP algorithms has been proven \cite{philpott2008convergence}, and complexity of the algorithm can be estimated, in the specific case of Lipschitz continuous value function \cite{lan2020complexity} or by using a regularization of the value functions \cite{zhang2022stochastic}.
+In \cite{leclere2020exact,pacaud2018decentralized}, a stopping criteria based on a dual version of SDDP, which gives a deterministic upper-bound for the primal problem, is proposed.
+SDDP is well-adapted for medium sized population problems ($n\leq 30$), whereas it fails for problems with large populations ($n>1000$) such as the ones considered in this paper.
+To tackle this type of high dimensional problems, it is natural to investigate decomposition techniques in the spirit of the Dual Approximation Dynamic Programming (DADP) \cite{girardeau2010solving,leclere2014contributions}.
 This approach is characterized by a price decomposition of the problem, where the stochastic constraints are projected on subspaces such that the associated Lagrangian multiplier is adapted for dynamic programming.
 Then the optimal multiplier is estimated by implementing Uzawa's algorithm.
 To this end in \cite{leclere2014contributions}, the Uzawa's algorithm, formulated in a Hilbert setting, is extended to a Banach space.
-DADP has been applied in different cases, such as storage management problem for electrical production in \cite[chapter 4]{girardeau2010solving} and hydro valley management \cite{carpentier2018stochastic}.
-In the proposed paper, in the same vein as DADP we propose a price decomposition approach restricted to deterministic prices.
+DADP has been applied in different cases, such as storage management problem for electrical production in \cite{barty2010decomposition,girardeau2010solving} and hydro valley management \cite{carpentier2018stochastic}.
+The idea of approaching the primal and dual problems by restricting or relaxing the set of decision variables has also been proposed in the context of stochastic programming \cite{brown2010information,kuhn2011primal} to provide upper and lower bounds for the considered problem.
+In the proposed paper, in the same vein as DADP, we propose a price decomposition approach restricted to deterministic prices.
 This new approach takes advantage of the large population number in order to introduce an auxiliary problem where the coupling term is purely deterministic.